What are study limitations?

 Citing and referencing prior research studies constitutes the basis of the literature review for your thesis or study, and these prior studies provide the theoretical foundations for the research question you are investigating.
 However, depending on the scope of your research topic, prior research studies that are relevant to your thesis might be limited.

 When there is very little or no prior research on a specific topic, you may need to develop an entirely new research typology.
-In this case, discovering a limitation can be considered an important opportunity to identify new gaps in the prior literature and to present the need for further development in the area of study.
+In this case, discovering a limitation can be considered an important opportunity to identify literature gaps and to present the need for further development in the area of study.

 Methods/instruments/techniques used to collect the data